 - Make more sales, etc.

-Think about how people search for books, then analyze the sites of the top booksellers, and return to the first step.
+Think about how people search for books, then analyze the sites of the top booksellers, and go back to the first step.
 For example, AbeBooks.com makes filters by the recommendations and genre.
-Also, they provide users with extended search opportunities like a search by:
+Also, this site provides users with extended search opportunities like a search by: